BrixInMotion/RaspiRobot-Webcontrol/README.md

 * [Infineon XMC1100 Boot kit](https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc11_boot_001/)
 * 3 * [Infineon BTN8982 DC Motor-Control Shield](https://www.infineon.com/cms/en/product/evaluation-boards/dc-motorcontr_btn8982/)

-## 2. Software installation:
+## 2. Software installation
-Download this Software by running:
+Download this software by running:

 ```
 $git clone https://github.com/BrixInMotion/RaspiRobot-Webcontrol.git raspberry_pi_camera_bot
 ```
 and run: <br/>
 ```
-$sudo python /home/pi/raspberry_pi_camera_bot/Setup-Camera-bot.py <br/>
+$sudo python /home/pi/raspberry_pi_camera_bot/Setup-Camera-bot.py
 ```
 This script installs all the software you need to control your Robot via a webpage.
-Alternativ you can install the Software [like shown here](http://web.archive.org/web/20151023223534/http://www.dawnrobotics.co.uk/creating-a-dawn-robotics-sd-card/), but the script does exactly the same without setting up the Pi as an Access point.
+Alternatively you can install the Software [like shown here](http://web.archive.org/web/20151023223534/http://www.dawnrobotics.co.uk/creating-a-dawn-robotics-sd-card/), but the script does exactly the same without setting up the Pi as an Access point.
 If you install the Software manually you have to add/replace the the programs in raspberry_pi_camera_bot by the Software in RaspiRobot-Webcontrol, otherwise the script does this automatically.
 It reboots the Pi, if you admit, and afterards you can immediately enter the Pi's IP-Address in a Browser on your Tablet (or another computer).